 - If your dates seem a little dry, you might need to simmer a bit longer.

-- Any milk will work here – I used whole milk since it’s what we always have on hand, but if you’re looking for a dairy free frappuccino you could definitely use a milk alternative.
+- Any milk will work here – I used whole milk since it’s what we always have on hand.
+But if you’re looking for a dairy free version, you could use a milk alternative.
 Cashew and coconut milk would be a smart addition for the creaminess.

-- If you want to add even more sweetness, add a few drops of stevia – if you use vanilla stevia omit the vanilla and just do a few drops of the vanilla stevia.
+- If you want to add even more sweetness, add a few drops of stevia.
+If you use vanilla stevia omit the vanilla.

 Sugar Free Frappuccino with Date Caramel